 Climate change and urbanization, combined with other natural and man-made causes, are leading to more frequent, unpredictable, and devastating disasters.
 As such events are inherently spatial phenomena, the use of geospatial information and communication technologies (GeoICTs) is crucial for effective disaster management.
 At the same time, despite the growing diversity and accessibility of GeoICTs, in some cases, their implementation remains rather limited or not as successful.
 A mismatch can be noticed between the availability and potential benefits of modern GeoICTs and their practical application.

 This project explores existing challenges in the application of geospatial technologies, particularly space-based, for disaster risk reduction (DRR) and management.
 The overall aim is to contribute to strengthening the disaster resilience of countries by analyzing the current state of the use of space-based information and technologies by national authorities across the world.
 The project is exploring obstacles that prevent wider diffusion and implementation of GeoICTs, identifying existing issues in the adoption, adaptation, and application of such technologies, and proposing potential recommendations to tackle these challenges.

-The absence of the common interpretation, moreover, the gap in our understanding of how ICTs should be developed, how they should be used, and how we can assess the results of the technology application, is recognized as a serious issue in the field of disaster management.
-In order to ensure deliberate data-driven decision making in securing community resilience, there is a need to establish a connection between the developers of technologies in disaster management and actual end-users, to help them make better-informed decisions, knowing each other’s actual demands and issues.
+The absence of a common interpretation, moreover, the gap in our understanding of how GeoICTs should be developed, how they should be used, and how we can assess the results of the technology application, is recognized as a serious issue in the field of disaster management.
+In order to ensure deliberate data-driven decision-making in securing community resilience, there is a need to establish a connection between the technology developers and actual end-users, to help them make better-informed decisions, knowing each other’s actual demands and issues.